StrasburgVirginia Civil War Campsite

 Large one cent 1845 Bullet Flatten / Civil war Crude brass pack part

-Joseph Hooker's Union Civil War Winter Camp 1861 to 1862
+Joseph Hooker's Union Civil War Winter Camp

-"All Artifacts recovered from private land with owner's permission."
+"All artifacts recovered from private land with owner's permission."

 Crude blacksmith made stirup Antietam Campaign Undisturbed 150 Years untouched